Benefits Of Behavioral Therapy As A Mental Health Treatment

 Collaborative strategies

-You and your therapist will work collaboratively to develop a plan addressing your specific needs and goals during treatment.
+Like other therapies, you and your therapist will work collaboratively to develop a plan addressing your specific needs and goals during treatment.
 This might involve setting measurable goals and constructing strategies to achieve them.

 Skill-building exercises

 Behavioral therapists often use sessions to teach practical skills and techniques designed to help you change problematic behaviors, manage emotions, and improve coping strategies.
 They may include communication skills training, relaxation techniques, and conflict resolution training.
+They may also include behavioral experiments, a CBT strategy that challenges negative thought patterns, including those caused by core beliefs.

 Homework assignments